Microsoft drops OneNote from Office, pushes users to Windows 10 version

-Microsoft is making big changes to OneNote for Windows: The app will no longer be included in Microsoft Office.
+Microsoft is making big changes to OneNote for Windows: The desktop app will no longer be included in Microsoft Office.
 Instead, OneNote for Windows 10, the UWP app, will be the default OneNote experience for both Office 365 and Office 2019.
 OneNote for Mac, Android, iOS, and the web are unaffected.

 The move shouldn’t be a huge surprise for those paying close attention to OneNote’s development.
 Back in February 2015, Microsoft made OneNote for Windows completely free by removing all feature restrictions.
 This untethering of OneNote from Office meant users could download OneNote 2013 for Windows 7 and Windows 8 without having to pay for Office 2013.